juliebro/orca-sightings-api/docs/reference/sightings-resource.md

 ### `GET`

-* Get all users
+* Get all sightings
-* Get user by ID
+* Get a sighting by ID

 ### `POST`

-* Create a user
+* Create a new sighting

 ### `PUT`

-* Update an existing user's information
+* Update the information for an existing sighting

 ### `DELETE`

-* Delete a user
+* Delete a sighting